loda-lang/loda-programs/programs/oeis/list3.md

 * [A330805](http://oeis.org/A330805) ([L38 program](A330805.asm)): Number of squares and rectangles in the interior of the square with vertices (n,0), (0,n), (-n,0) and (0,-n) in a square (x,y)-grid.
 * [A330859](http://oeis.org/A330859) ([L10 program](A330859.asm)): The additive version of the 'Decade transform' : to obtain a(n) write n as a sum of its power-of-ten parts and then continue to calculate the sum of the adjacent parts until a single number remains.
 * [A330881](http://oeis.org/A330881) ([L27 program](A330881.asm)): Length of longest LB factorization over all binary strings of length n.
+* [A330938](http://oeis.org/A330938) ([L62 program](A330938.asm)): Numbers that cannot be written as the sum of four proper powers.
+A proper power is an integer number m of the form a^b where a,b are integers greater than or equal to 2.
 * [A331162](http://oeis.org/A331162) ([L15 program](A331162.asm)): a(n) is the number of digits in the concatenation of a(0) to a(n-1) that are equal to the corresponding digit in the concatenation of all integers >= 0, with a(0) = 0.
 * [A331190](http://oeis.org/A331190) ([L09 program](A331190.asm)): Expansion of (-5*(9 - 6*x + 2*x^2))/(-1 + x)^3.
 * [A331528](http://oeis.org/A331528) ([L14 program](A331528.asm)): a(n) = n^2 * (n+1)^2 * (n^2+n+1) / 12.